mediadrop/mediadrop/README.txt

 For complete documentation please refer to the /doc folder or: http://mediacorecommunity.org/docs/

-If you require help with MediaCore customization or installation, check out: http://mediacorecommunity.org/community
+If you require help with MediaCore CE customization or installation, check out: http://mediacorecommunity.org/community